6 Ways Senior Living Is Like Summer Camp for Older Adults

 5. New ways to lead and grow

 For Mary, the welcoming and encouraging resident culture at Orchard Cove has led her to start new initiatives in the community.
 It’s an inclination she dates back to her camp days.
-At a sleepaway camp in Connecticut, she was elected a leader for her age group during a color war competition, a classic camp tradition where campers compete in spirited challenges and events on teams represented by a specific color.
+At a sleepaway camp in Connecticut, she was elected a leader in her age group during a color war competition, a classic camp tradition where campers compete in spirited challenges and events on teams represented by a specific color.
 “They gave me a clipboard, and I had to keep track of things, and I went on to have a big career in leadership roles, which I date back to that color war experience,” she says.

 6. Health care if you need it